sho-87/Romdb/README.md

 `results <- search_movie("matrix")`

+Note: a string must be passed to the function.

 The above will return a dataframe containing movies with a matching name, plus any relevant information about the movie.

 The returned dataframe contains: